depaulbioinformatics/StructureIDs/README.md

 # StructureIDs
 ---

+# Note: This repo is just documentation, source code can be found at: https://github.com/vfdizon/StructureIDs

+---
 ## Description
 A Collection of Go programs to help in the analysis of Structure ID gene pairs.